wehlutyk/thesis/content/1-introduction-2-review.md

 However for the current purposes I suggest we locate both approaches with respect to the two following questions:

 - How far should models and theories of evolution integrate the detailed processes of development and environmental interaction to provide an accurate picture of evolution?
-  This question is not so much about finding the *right* level of descriptive complexity, as it is about finding the *relative importance* of each level of complexity.
+  This question is not about finding the right level of descriptive complexity, but about finding the relative importance of each level of complexity.
   In other words, it asks what is the shape of the cost function representing the trade-off between parsimony and explanatory power (rather than where on that function should a theory operate).
   The classical account of evolution suggests development can be usefully abstracted away, such that analysing gene flow with the four recognised processes (natural selection, genetic drift, mutation, and migration) can account for all important evolutionary dynamics.
-  NCT claims that organism-environment interactions can generate dynamics that do not fit into the standard account while still having long term effects, warranting an extension of the evolutionary processes considered.
+  NCT claims that organism-environment interactions can generate dynamics that do not fit into the standard account but have long term effects nonetheless, warranting an extension of the evolutionary processes considered.
-  DST further claims that evolution's unit of analysis should be the full life cycle of a developmental system (organism or other), which makes it more difficult to abstract out absolute information items but guarantees an accurate view of the causal parity of developmental resources.
+  DST further claims that evolution's unit of analysis should be the full life cycle of a developmental system (organism or other), which makes it more difficult to abstract out absolute information items but guarantees an accurate view of the causal parity of developmental resources, such that developmental processes are not obviated.
 - What notion of information should evolutionary theory rely on?
-  Classical evolutionary theory and NCT seem to rely on the idea that DNA bears the biological information that is used throughout development, in an interaction with the environment.
+  Classical evolutionary theory and NCT rely on the idea that DNA bears the biological information that is used throughout development, in an interaction with the environment.
-  Conversely, DST refuses to conceptually separate inherited from acquired traits, a separation it sees as unnecessary for the darwinian approach: instead it adopts a relational notion of information as a co-product of development, "not by special creation from nothingness, but always from the conditional transformation of prior structure---that is, by ontogenetic processes" [@oyama_ontogeny_2000, p.
+  Conversely, DST refuses to conceptually separate inherited from acquired traits, a separation it sees as unnecessary for the darwinian approach: instead it adopts a relational notion of information as the co-product of development, "not by special creation from nothingness, but always from the conditional transformation of prior structure---that is, by ontogenetic processes" [@oyama_ontogeny_2000, p.
 4].

 Notably, the stances adopted by DST put it at odds with a dual-channel account of cultural evolution.
-While the developmental systems approach is compatible with population thinking, and thus with darwinian approaches in general [@griffiths_discussion:_2005], there is no theoretical reason to conceptually isolate different genetic and cultural channels of inheritance.
+While the developmental systems approach is compatible with population thinking, and thus with darwinian approaches in general [@griffiths_discussion:_2005], it sees no theoretical reason to conceptually isolate different genetic and cultural channels of inheritance.
 Aside from genetic material and ecological niches, developmental systems also inherit epigenetic material, behavioural patterns and communication systems [@jablonka_systems_2001] and more generally the full matrix of resources involved in the development of the system at its next life cycle.
+It might be useful for practical or descriptive reasons to focus more on some resources than on others, as is done for instance in the study of phylogeny, but doing so does not change the developmental interactions and causal parity of those resources with the rest of the set.
+A similar point will be made, below, about representations for the study of cognition.

 #### Convergence